scottwedge/JAX_archiving_service/README.md

 print(response.text.encode('utf8'))
 print(response.json())
 ```

 ---
 ### /archive_processing
 [back to top][endpoints]

 This endpoint will accept a `GET` request as described below.
-This endpoint is used by internal components only to update the metadata with the the current status of `processing`.
+This endpoint is used by internal components to update the metadata with the current status of `processing`.

 The successful return will be the `job_id`.
 The metadata document associated with the `job_id` will be updated.
 The keys to update are `archival_status` and `when_archival_started` with `"processing"` and `{timestamp}` respectively.
 The data services team will be sent an email notification about the failed job.